chmodsss/network-file-classifier/README.md

 2. Adjust `INPUT_DIR` and `OUTPUT_DIR` in `config.py` file if needed

-3. Run the classification script:
+3. Run the application:
-`python main.py`
+   1. Execute `python main.py` from command line to run the applicaion in console mode
+   2. Execute `uvicorn app:app --reload` to access the application via api endpoints at `localhost:8000`
+   3. Execute `streamlit run streamlitapp.py` to run the application via a web UI at `localhost:8501`

-1. Classification results are written to the `OUTPUT_DIR` as well as printed to the console
+4. Classification results are written to the `OUTPUT_DIR` as well as printed to the console

 ---